Alfresco/docs-alfresco/search-services/latest/install/options.md

 title: Installation options
 ---

-You can install Search Services using the distribution zip (with or without mutual TLS).
+You can install Search Services using the distribution zip (with or without mutual TLS) secret.

 ## Install with mutual TLS (zip)